- Civil polity.

 arising from certain hazards, perils, or risks to which his person or

-proper - To regulate by laws; to reduce to order.
+drawn in a lottery; as, to play policy. - To regulate by laws; to reduce to order.